-Any fringe benefits that are available to workers as an incidental benefit of employment are counted as remuneration.
+Any fringe benefits that are available to workers as an incidental benefit of employment are counted as remuneration at the grossed up taxable value.

 See 'Fringe Benefits.'

 Superannuation payments

 Included:

 - Employer superannuation contributions which are made by way of salary sacrifice from a worker's salary package. - Workers superannuation contributions only if salary-sacrificed (these contributions form part of a worker's gross wages and are generally deducted from these wages.
 The gross wages figure should be declared in this situation). - In addition, if the employer makes contributions to a worker's superannuation scheme or fund but does not pay the worker any other wages for the work the worker performed, the contribution is counted as remuneration.